onzfonz/comp227/src/content/5/en/part5a.md

 npm run dev
 ```

-Following what we have mentioned before about committing regularly, your commits should be providing context on the small changes that you are doing as you write your code.
+Following what we have mentioned before, you will need to ensure that your file watchers are turned on and that you are making empty commits when you complete an exercise.
-This way you think about your code as you move through, which has an [increasing following](https://conventionalcommits.org).
+Normally, without file watchers, you would be making small commits and describing your changes as you go along.
+Having a general and standard description of what is happening has gotten an [increasing following](https://conventionalcommits.org), but we will stick to our methods for this course.

 The first few exercises revise everything we have learned about React so far.
 They can be challenging, especially if your backend is incomplete.